ymcui/Eval-on-NN-of-RC/README.md

 TH: Theano, B: Blocks, K: Keras, L: Lasagne, TF: TensorFlow

 ##Training Tips
-We show several tips in training these neural network models, FYI.
+I show several tips in training these neural network models, FYI.

 1) Use adaptive learning algorithm, if you are not expertise in optimizing vanilla `SGD`.
 Use learning rate decay, even if you use adaptive learning algorithm, such as `ADAM`, `RmsProp` etc.